How to Make Alkaki Hausa Snack

 Step 6: Mix it again, this time on the chopping board.
 Apply oil to avoid sticking.

-Step 7: Mould to desired shapes and cover them with a clean towel.
+Step 7: Mould to the desired shapes and cover them with a clean towel.

-Step 8: Using a frying pan, cook the sugar of desired quantity on a low flame.
+Step 8: Using a frying pan, cook the sugar in the desired quantity on a low flame.

-Step 9: Stir well and add a pinch of diluted tamarind (tsamiya) or lemon to form Sugar Solution.
+Step 9: Stir well and add a pinch of diluted tamarind (tsamiya) or lemon to form a sugar solution.

 Step 10: Keep it warm to avoid solidification.

 Step 11: Fry the dough (Alkaki) using a frying pan on low flame.
-Allow it to turn to golden colour.
+Allow it to turn golden color.

 Step 12: Sieve it and immediately pour it inside the sugar solution.
 Allow for 3-5 minutes.